-Patrick Altoft directs search for Branded3, a Leeds-based full service digital agency.
-He also runs the popular Blogstorm SEO blog and is a pretty interesting guy to chat to overall!
+Patrick Altoft directs the search for Branded3, a Leeds-based full-service digital agency.
+He also runs the popular Blogstorm SEO blog and is a pretty interesting guy to chat with overall!
 Hit him up if you’re looking for search services in the UK!

 We’re continuing a series of interviews I conducted in 2008 with active Sphinners.
 You might also like to read the interviews with David ‘theGypsy’ Harry and ‘Sebastian‘.

 1) What benefits have you seen from your activity at Sphinn?

 I use my real name and people now associate my Sphinn profile with my blog.
 Any bit of publicity helps on the web.

 2) Share 3 – 5 key elements of your success with Sphinn.

 3. Only submit great stuff